How to get Italian Citizenship by Descent & Your Italian Heritage

 What Makes Me Eligible for Italian Citizenship by Descent?

-You can acquire Italian citizenship by descent through the paternity line for all generations.
+You can acquire Italian citizenship by descent through the paternity line for families of all generations.
 However, if you’re using the maternal line, the child of that ancestor must have been born after January 1, 1948.

 What Is The 1948 Italian Citizenship Rule?

 The 1948 rule, also dubbed the female line rule, allows you to acquire Italian citizenship through the courts if you were born before 1948 by an Italian mother.
-The law is based on the fact that the Italian constitution was adopted on January 1, 1948.
-So, the municipalities and consulates can only consider the period after that as the legal basis through which you can seek citizenship by birth from an Italian mother.
+The law was created because the Italian constitution was adopted on January 1, 1948.

 However, the opinion has shifted as Italian courts extend the equality principle in cases where claimants were born to Italian mothers before 1948.
 This is only the case for some applications.
 The Civil Court of Rome remains with the final verdict for each case featuring children born before 1948 by Italian mothers.

-Since the municipalities and consulates must strictly adhere to the established law of the land, they’re duty-bound to reject any application before the set date.
 So, if your genealogy points to an Italian ancestor born by an Italian mother, grandmother, great-grandmother, etc., before 1948, don’t waste your time submitting to consulates.
 Instead, it would be best to consider the Civil Court of Rome.

 How To Research Your Italian Genealogy?